Andrew-Helmer/pmj-cpp/README.md

 Much thanks to Per and Matt for their help and encouragement with this implementation.

 These sample sequences are really great for certain types of Monte Carlo integration problems, especially for use in computer graphics rendering.
 They're currently used in Pixar's Renderman.
-Here's one such sequence.
+Here's one such sequence, with a subdividing grid to illustrate the most basic progressive stratification.

 <p align="center">
 <img src='https://github.com/Andrew-Helmer/pmj-cpp/blob/master/docs/pmj02bn.gif'>
 </p>

-## Sequence Properties and Error Convergence
+## Sequence Properties and Convergence

 The PMJ(0,2) or pmj02 sample sequence has the property that any prefix of the samples are stratified on every elementary (0,2) interval.